 Understanding collagen types is important because, different agents capable of stimulating collagen synthesis may affect different collagen types differently.
 That is one reason why some collagen boosters are more appropriate for the skin than others are.
 Most components of the skin, including collagen, are replaced in an ongoing process.
 New collagen is continually produced and recycled throughout life.
 In younger bodies, the creation of collagen is greater than the loss, but by about age of 40, the degradation of collagen increases.

-Considering that collagen types I and III are known to predominate in our skin, the agents and treatments shown to stimulate the creation of these types of collagen are particularly promising.
+Considering that collagen types I and III are known to predominate in our skin, the agents and laser treatments shown to stimulate the creation of these types of collagen are particularly promising.

 Why does the body remove Collagen?